LuchaComics/comicscantina-django/docs/manual/tech_ops/freebsd.md

   service nginx start
   ```

-4) In your browser, verify this brings up a page.
+4. In your browser, verify this brings up a page.
 Go to:
 http://http://45.55.221.217

 ### Depyloment
+#### Source Code
 1. Load up CyberDuck and copy the project into freebsd home directory

 2. Go into the directory